 When deciding which option or combination is ideal, your company will have to assess and score several factors to determine fit.
 Before getting into these factors, let’s consider what buying a solution versus building one entails.

-As mentioned before, your most common buy options are typically Power BI, Tableau, Looker and Alteryx, to name a few.
-In contrast, your build option could entail the use of Opensource libraries and tools like d3.js, Plotly, Matplotlib, Leaflet, TimelineJS, HTML5 and JavaScript, among others.
+As mentioned before, your most common buy options are typically Power BI, Tableau, Looker, Qlik and Alteryx, to name a few.
+In contrast, your build option could entail using Opensource libraries and tools like d3.js, Plotly, Matplotlib, Leaflet, TimelineJS, Grafana, HTML5 and JavaScript, among others.

-These platforms are not a comprehensive list but rather a few solutions you can consider.
+These platforms are not a comprehensive list but a few solutions you can consider.
 I also want to make a distinction between engineering and configuration.
-Engineering refers to developing new capabilities through the enhancement of core or base code.
-Configuration refers to adjusting built-in parameters to enhance the user experience without any changes to core capabilities.
+Engineering refers to developing new capabilities by enhancing core or base code.
+Configuration refers to adjusting built-in parameters to enhance the user experience without changing core capabilities.

 The buy option transfers the engineering, core capabilities roadmap and advance technical talent recruitment to the vendor.
 However, you transfer some creative control to the vendor.
 The tradeoff is you get to leverage the coding and analytics expertise embedded in the platform.
 Standing on that knowledge and capability can be invaluable on your data transformation journey.